-Taking 4-5 hours to complete, this steep 6km return climb to Quamby Bluff 20km south of Delorain is fantastic day hike passing through rainforest, vast rock sprees, lush Myrtle Forests and splendid alpine scenery before reaching the 1250m summit.
-With breathtaking uninterrupted 360 degree views from the top stretching as far as Bass Straight on clear days, the challenging 500m climb to the summit of Quamby Bluff is definitely well rewarded.
+Taking 4-5 hours to complete, this steep 6km return climb to Quamby Bluff 20km south of Delorain is a fantastic day hike passing through rainforest, vast rock sprees, lush Myrtle Forests and splendid alpine scenery before reaching the 1250m summit.
+With breathtaking uninterrupted 360-degree views from the top stretching as far as Bass Straight on clear days, the challenging 500m climb to the summit of Quamby Bluff is definitely well rewarded.

 |View Google Map Directions||Leaving Launceston take the A3 exit onto National Highway 1.
 From there take the route 1 exit towards Prospect/Devonport.
 Continue along National Highway 1 for 43km before exiting onto Meander Valley Road (A5) towards Deloraine.
 Before crossing the bridge into Deloraine, turn left onto East Parade (A5, signposted for Meander/Liffey Falls) and continue for 7km before turning left onto Highland Lakes Road.
-The Quamby Bluff trailhead carpark is on the left hand side of the road 12.4km further.
+The Quamby Bluff trailhead carpark is on the left-hand side of the road 12.4km further.
 The trail starts on the opposite side of the road, 40m ahead.|

-Once above the forest canopy the trail continues up the western rock face towards the summit, passing the rugged alpine flora.
+Once above the forest canopy, the trail continues up the western rock face towards the summit, passing the rugged alpine flora.
 As you climb, views of the outstanding Great Western Tiers begin to present themselves to your left.
-From the top the trail continues 500m further through beautiful alpine gardens to the north-eastern face of Quamby Bluff.
-From here 360 degree views are achieved including the impressive Deception Bluff to the east.
+From the top, the trail continues 500m further through beautiful alpine gardens to the north-eastern face of Quamby Bluff.
+From here 360-degree views are achieved including the impressive Deception Bluff to the east.
 On clear days Devonport and the Bass Straight can be spotted in the distance to the north.
 Return via the same route.

 Quamby Bluff is a challenging but extremely rewarding short walk involving a great deal of climbing.
-Because of this, it is recommend that the trail is only attempted on clear days as the alpine weather at the summit can easily turn bad on wetter days.
+Because of this, it is recommended that the trail is only attempted on clear days as the alpine weather at the summit can easily turn bad on wetter days.

 Map for illustrative purposes only.
 Base map supplied by Land Information System Tasmania